Ultimo

 An assessment of population growth drivers in Ultimo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Ultimo statistical area (Lv2) was estimated at around 10,044 as of Nov 2025.
-This figure reflects an increase of 2,634 people since the 2021 Census, which recorded a population of 7,410 people in the Ultimo (SA2).
-The change is inferred from AreaSearch's estimation following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Ultimo as of Feb 2026 is around 10,044.
+This reflects an increase of 2,634 people (35.5%) since the 2021 Census, which reported a population of 7,410 people.
+The change was inferred from the resident population estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
 This level of population equates to a density ratio of 17,935 persons per square kilometer, placing Ultimo in the top 10% of national locations assessed by AreaSearch.
-The Ultimo's growth rate of 35.5% since the 2021 census exceeded both the state (7.6%) and metropolitan area averages, marking it as a growth leader in the region.
-Overseas migration contributed approximately 97.0% of overall population gains during recent periods for Ultimo.
+Ultimo's 35.5% growth since the 2021 census exceeded both the state (7.8%) and Greater Sydney figures, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 97.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to Ultimo for years 2032 to 2041.
-Based on aggregated SA2-level projections, a population increase of 3,534 persons is forecasted for Ultimo by 2041, reflecting a gain of 35.2% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, a significant population increase in Ultimo is forecast, with an expected expansion of 3,534 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 35.2% over the 17 years.

 Frequently Asked Questions - Population